adamchainz/techblog/_posts/2014-08-16-time-to-move-on-from-cron.markdown

 The jobs were already running on a couple of brittle hand-configured EC2 instances via cron, and it was my job to bring them all together on one instance configured using Ansible.
-During the re-build, I came to the conclusion that cron, that unix staple, just wasn't cutting it, and I'd have to find a replacement.
+During the re-build, I came to the conclusion that cron, the unix staple, just wasn't cutting it, and I'd have to find a replacement.

 But, not use cron?
 Why not?
-It's a unix staple, relied upon by sysadmins for decades to keep such jobs running to schedule.
+It has been relied upon by sysadmins for decades to keep such jobs running to schedule.
 What's wrong with it?

-Well, I'll be honest... it's horrible to use.
+Well, let's be honest... it's *horrible* to use.
 The syntax for _when_ jobs run is esoteric (quick - what does `*/5 * 2 * *` mean again?), and it's famously hard to match environment between your shell and it.
 Logging is normally a matter of redirecting into files with `2>&1 >>myfile.log`, and often you end up prefacing every job with a `cd` into its directory.
 I know when I've used cron in the past I've ended up writing a wrapper script to do the working directory/environment/logging stuff and then put the wrapper script around each job in the crontab... by which time, I could've investigated and used a better tool.

 > **Exhibit A:** the internet is abound in crontab testing webtools to turn to
-> when you realize you've already spent an hour trying to work out why that job
+> in frustration when you realize you've already spent an hour debugging why
-> didn't run when you said it should. ([CRON tester] [9])
+> that job didn't run when you said it should. ([CRON tester] [9])
 > <img src="{{ site.baseurl }}/assets/2014-08-06-cron-tester.png" class='screenshot' alt='CRON tester'>

 A job scheduler should be easily integrated with the rest of your code, and simple enough to read when the jobs run.
-I'd been blessed prior to this that the main job scheduler I'd worked with was the one built in to [celery] [10], although I've also recently wrestled with `launchctl`, the convoluted XML-based Mac OS X scheduler, which is worse than cron.
+I'd been blessed prior to this that the main job scheduler I'd been working with was the one built in to the [celery task queue] [10].
+I've also recently wrestled with `launchctl`, the convoluted XML-based Mac OS X scheduler which is worse than cron.

 For my data scientists though, celery would have been overkill and too much to